omry/omegaconf/docs/source/usage.rst

 Struct flag
 ^^^^^^^^^^^
-By default, OmegaConf dictionaries allow read and write access to unknown fields.
+By default, OmegaConf dictionaries allow write access to unknown fields.
 If a field does not exist, writing it will create the field, and attempting to access the field before creation will raise an exception (either ``ConfigKeyError`` or ``ConfigAttributeError``, depending on the mode of access).